Vine Copula based portfolio level conditional risk measure forecasting: Case Study

 \subsection{Data and Setup}

-We consider a portfolio of nine Spanish stocks $d = 9$ which are the top constituents of the MSCI Spain stock market index over a time frame of 02.04.2020 - 13.10.2021 ($T = 400$ daily log returns and a training window of $\Gamma = 300$).
+We consider a portfolio of nine Spanish stocks $d = 9$ which are the top constituents of the MSCI Spain stock market index over the time frame of 02.04.2020 - 13.10.2021 ($T = 400$ daily log returns and a training window of $\Gamma = 300$).
 The nine assets along their corresponding weights $w_j$ are given in Table \ref{tab:marketcap}.
 The weight corresponds to the respective market capitalization (EUR billions) of the asset on the 29th October 2021.
+As indicated in Figure \ref{fig:casestudyintro} a case study with the same setup but a longer time frame of $T = 1042$ and $\Gamma = 750$ days is given in detail in Section 10 of \cite{SommerThesis}.
+The results however are matching to the ones presented here and thus the higher volatility time frame during the pandemic was selected to be displayed here.

 The additional two conditional assets that will be considered are the Standard's and Poor 500 (S\&P 500) index and the Eurostoxx 50 index.
 As our portfolio consists of Spanish stocks we expect the influence of the Eurostoxx 50 index to be greater than the one of the S\&P 500.
 Some assets are also part of the Eurostoxx index, namely the Banco Santander, the Amadeus It Group, Iberdrola and Inditex.
 However, they cumulatively only account for roughly 5\% of the index.